-Before you start digging, you’ll want to measure where your garden will be and mark it to help you plan the proper amount of space.
+Before you start digging, you’ll want to measure where your family garden will be and mark it to help you plan the proper amount of space.
 This is another great activity for your kids and will allow them to use their math skills.
 Working alongside is another benefit of gardening with children.

-- Use a tape measure, string, and wooden craft sticks to mark of an area that’s about 4’ x4’ with a clearance of at least 2 feet on each side so that you can get around it.
+- Use a tape measure, string, and wooden craft sticks to mark off an area that’s about 4’ x4’ with a clearance of at least 2 feet on each side so that you can get around it.

 - Have your child stand at the edge and reach their arm in.
 If their arm doesn’t reach the middle, you’ll need to make your garden smaller.